rebelwarrior/numenera/gm-resources/books.md

 ![Numenera Destiny Book Thumbnail]({{ site.url }}/assets/images/thumbs/destiny-thumb.jpg)
 {:.m-2}

-To run Numenera I'd recommend the [Explorer's Keys][].
+To run Numenera (GM) I'd recommend the [Explorer's Keys][].
 You don't need a Bestiary but it could be useful.

-For longer campaign style adventures, there are three available that I have:
+For longer campaign-style adventures, there are three available that I have:
 1. [The Devil's Spine][]
 2. [Jade Colossus][] (have not read)
 3. [Slaves of the Machine God][]